 The link between gratitude, optimism and physical health

 A study completed by Maruta, Colligan, Malinchoc, and Offord studied the link between longevity, tying together a patient’s identity as an optimist or pessimist and if it was an indicator for early death.
 Patients were categorized by medical researchers as optimistic, mixed, or pessimistic using the Minnesota Multiphasic Personality Inventory, a standardized psychometric test of adult personality measured by points.
 Findings were surprising that with every 10 point increase in a person’s score on their optimism scale, the risk of early death decreased by 19% (Maruta, 2000).

-As a result of our research, as a team we’ve been thinking a lot about gratitude.
-Gratitude for each other’s contribution to HANAH individually as well as a whole and how our efforts contribute to our mission and the products we create.
-We’ve dug deep into the study of gratitude, outlining the health benefits, both physical and emotional, and have focused ourselves on being more gracious and thankful every day.
+As a team we’ve been thinking a lot about gratitude.
+Gratitude for each individuals contribution to HANAH, and how that allows us to connect as a whole.
+These connections allow us to bring ancient medicines to our friends, family, and partnerships we've built over the years.
+We’ve dug deep into the study of gratitude, outlining the health benefits, both physical and emotional, and refocusing our thoughts and connections on being more gracious, positive and thankful every day.
 We hope this series of articles brings to light the many benefits of being gracious and how doing so impacts your health as well those around you.

 Like this post?
 Share it!